wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/smtp_authentication.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section on how to configure email alerts we show you the minimum configuration needed to use Postfix to send emails.
+  :description: In this section of the Wazuh documentation on how to configure email alerts, we show you the minimum configuration needed to use Postfix to send emails.
 .. _smtp_authentication:

 SMTP server with authentication